-Like most experts, Hellmuth agrees that raising is critical to "reading" the opponent, that is, gauging how he reacts to raises, and thus determining the value of his hand.
+Like most experts, Hellmuth agrees that raising your bet is a tool often used to "read" the opponent, that is, gauging how he reacts to raises, and thus determining the value of his hand.

 Which is all well and good if the flop goes well.
-But what if the flop is a marginal one?
+But what if the flop doesn’t help your hand?

 "What you do is raise your opponents as if you have hit the flop perfectly, and then watch to see how they react to your raises," Hellmuth says.
 "If you get the strong impression that you’re beaten, on the basis of your opponents’ reactions to your raises, then fold.
 But if you’re pretty sure you still have the best hand, then keep on betting and calling."